yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 7. Click on the **Create** button to deploy a model which you will be playing around with as you proceed.

+   > **Note**:You can ignore the "Failed to fetch deployments quota information" notification.

    > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
 We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
 This exercise only uses a single model, however deployment and usage of other models you deploy will work in the same way.

-  **Congratulations** on completing the task!
+  > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.